BobbyHealy/whatsapp-analysis-repo/NOTES.md

 repository git remote -v ---->>>> check what conections there are remotely

 git push -u origin main ---->>>> makes origin main the default push git branch (see what branch you are on)

+## What is PULL REQUEST (PR)
+It is a request from one branch to merge to merge with another one.